A brief history of webinars

 The first real-time text communication systems, such as IRC, appeared in the 1980s.
 In the mid-1990s, web chats and programs for instant message exchange appeared.
 The years 1993-95 were the time of the first streams, such as rock concerts.

-In the 1990s, a system connecting schools in the USA was also created.
+The 1990s saw the creation of a system that connected schools throughout the USA.
 The CU-SeeMe system also enabled conferences between participants.
-In addition, it was possible to conduct remote classes in real time… sound familiar?
+In addition, it was possible to conduct remote classes in real time.
+This advancement marked an important step in webinar history, as it introduced core elements of virtual learning and interaction that continue to shape modern online education.
+Sound familiar?

 First programs